Iowa's largest radio news team covers the top local and national stories with experience and dedication. WHO Radio News.

 Tom Noller - Anchor 5am-9am

-Tom has been the Morning News Anchor on the Van and Bonnie Show for three years as of this month.
-He also is Anchor for The Bus Morning News
+Tom is the Morning News Anchor on the Van and Bonnie Show on WHO.
+He also is Anchor for 100.3 FM The Bus Morning News..

 Tom's resume includes Afternoon Drive at legendary KOMO Seattle, Weather for KOMO-TV, and Morning Drive at WTIC Hartford.

-Tom and his wife Janelle have three grown children and seven grandchildren, including quadruplets born in early 2016!
+Tom and his wife Jannelle have three grown children and seven grandchildren, including quadruplets born in early 2016!

 Wendy Wilde - Anchor 9:30am-1:30pm